 Inspired in part by SOAS’s own uncomfortable past as a training college for officers of the British Empire, SOAS History department hosted five Tamasha playwrights on an access-all-areas basis.

-Accompanying the playback will be panel debates involving SOAS staff, students and playwrights – your opportunity to ask questions about the journey they have been on together, and about this fascinating subject.
+Accompanying the playback will be a panel debate involving SOAS staff, students and playwrights, chaired by Aliyah Hasinah and featuring MA.MOYO (performer).
+This will be your opportunity to ask questions about the journey they have been on together, and about this fascinating subject.